sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 Open the downloaded file in Excel (or Google Sheets).
 There should be 5 columns and 82 rows.

-We will copy this data into a Sigma Input Table later.
+We will copy this data into a Sigma input table later.

-Add a new Page to our Sigma Workbook and rename it to `Rapid Data Prototyping`.
+Add a new page to our Sigma workbook, and rename it to `Rapid Data Prototyping`.

 We will add two tables from the warehouse to the page.
 One for `Product Information` and another for `Brick and Mortar Sales`.

-For Product Information we will use the `Sigma Sample Database` and the `D_Product` table as shown.
+For `Product Information` we will use the `Sigma Sample Database` and the `D_Product` table as shown.

 Rename the table to "Product Information".

 <img src="assets/it2.png" width="800"/>

-Create a second Workbook Page and rename it `Data`.
-We will use this Page to hold master reference data that will be reused for this use case and the later ones too.
+Create a second workbook Page and rename it `Data`.
+We will use this page to hold master reference data that will be reused for this use case and the later ones too.

-On the new Data page, add a new table as shown:
+On the new `Data` page, add a new table as shown:

 <img src="assets/it3.png" width="800"/>

 Rename the table to `Brick and Mortar Sales`.

-At this point your Workbook should look like this:
+At this point your workbook should look like this:

 <img src="assets/it4.png" width="800"/>

 Return to the `Rapid Data Prototyping` page.

-Add a new `Empty Input Table` to the Page.
+Add a new `Empty input table` to the Page.

 <img src="assets/it1.png" width="600"/>

 Use the `Sigma Sample Database`.

-Rename the new Input Table `Shopify Data`.
+Rename the new input table `Shopify Data`.

-Copy all rows and columns from the downloaded Excel file and paste them into the new Input Table as we did in the first use case.
+Copy all rows and columns from the downloaded Excel file and paste them into the new input table as we did in the first use case.

 <img src="assets/it1.gif">